 - Key Result 2: Perfect SEO techniques and outreach

 - Key Result 3: Appear on the first page of Google by the end of the month

-Starting from zero, it’s unlikely you’ll hit the front page in a matter of weeks even if you had a whole team of experts behind you, not least because, Google doesn’t always work like that.
-But the idea here is that you to know how to get there, regardless of whether it’s a realistic goal, so any steps you take towards it will result in new knowledge, greater understanding and the tools you need to bring that goal a little bit closer.
+Starting from zero, it’s unlikely you’ll hit the front page in a matter of weeks even if you had a whole team of experts behind you, not least because Google doesn’t always work like that.
+But the idea here is that you know how to get there, regardless of whether it’s a realistic goal, so any steps you take towards it will result in new knowledge, greater understanding and the tools you need to bring that goal a little bit closer.

 Teamwork makes the dream work

 So, if you are about to adopt OKRs, you need to make sure your team members are just as committed as you.
 After all, OKRs should be seen as a company strategy, not as a time management tool for one member of the team alone.
 Dropbox Paper allows you to create to-do lists and run task management from a single document, accessible by the whole team.
 Everyone can stay on track with what the goal is, not just for the top level of management but all the way down, so that your objective is seen as a company-wide initiative and not a personal struggle.

 Eliminate setbacks like lost files and revisions, Dropbox puts everything in one place, so there’s less admin, less distraction and less stress eating away at your motivation.
 Having the correct production tools and enabling seamless collaboration is vital to engaging your team and tackling a shared goal.
 Dropbox ensures no one is left behind.